EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

           ├── 1088285600_raw_vis_arr.h5
           └── 1088285600_raw_vis_weights.h5

-The difference between the final and non-final yaml is that the final yaml is generated at the end of the run so you can observe any changes made to ``pyfhd_config``, the config is also saved as a HDF5 file at the end of the run.
+The difference between the final and non-final yaml is that the final yaml is generated at the end of the run so that you can observe any changes made to ``pyfhd_config``.
+The config is also saved as a HDF5 file at the end of the run.
-Changes may happen due to conflicts in the options of your configuration file, if they are minor that's when the configuration will change and you should see the change mentioned in the log file.
+Changes may happen due to conflicts in the options of your configuration file.
+If they are minor, then that's when the configuration will change, and you should see the change mentioned in the log file.

 Most of the directories should be self explanatory, but there are two I wish to explain in more detail.

-First the ``plots`` directory, for the plots directory, the intent is to store all the plots generated by ``PyFHD`` in there, with a directory for plots generated for each part of the pipeline.
-For example, if you wish to add diagnostic plots for ``gridding`` as a PyFHD developer, then the policy is to create a ``gridding`` directory in ``plots`` directory and store your plots generated from ``gridding`` there.
-If the plots aren't generated in ``gridding`` but are related to ``gridding`` then those plots should also go into the ``gridding`` subdirectory.
+First, the ``plots`` directory.
+The intent for this directory is to store all the plots generated by ``PyFHD`` inside, with a directory for plots generated for each part of the pipeline.
+For example, if you wish to add diagnostic plots for ``gridding`` as a PyFHD developer, then the policy is to create a ``gridding`` directory in the ``plots`` directory and store your plots generated from ``gridding`` there.
+If the plots aren't generated in ``gridding``, but are related to ``gridding``, then those plots should also go into the ``gridding`` subdirectory.

-The second directory I want to explain is the ``checkpoints`` directory, please read on to the next section for this explaantion.
+The second directory I want to explain is the ``checkpoints`` directory.

 Checkpointing
 -------------
-The checkpointing system in ``PyFHD`` is designed to save the state of the pipeline after important, potentially long running steps.
+The checkpointing system in ``PyFHD`` is designed to save the state of the pipeline after important, potentially long-running steps.
-The checkpoints are store in the ``checkpoints`` directory and they are saved at th fopllowing points:
+The checkpoints are stored in the ``checkpoints`` directory and are saved at th following points:

 - ``obs_checkpoint`` - ``obs`` dict creation, reading of visibilities and weights, creation of the ``params`` dict
-- ``calibrate_checkpoint`` - End of calibration, creation of the ``cal`` dict which holds the calculated gains, metadata etc, the skymodel after being imported and the weights which have been updated after calibration.
+- ``calibrate_checkpoint`` - End of calibration, creation of the ``cal`` dict which holds the calculated gains, metadata etc, the skymodel after being imported, and the weights which have been updated after calibration.
 - ``gridding_checkpoint`` - End of gridding, creation of the ``gridding`` dict which holds the gridded visibilities and associated weights, variances, models, etc

 In the case that you wish to skip a step in the pipeline, you can use the ``--calibrate-checkpoint`` or ``--grid-checkpoint`` options to skip the calibration or gridding steps respectively.

 .. attention::

-  The ``--obs-checkpoint`` and ``--calibrate-checkpoint`` will check for each other's existence and if both are used ``--calibrate-checkpoint`` will be prioritised and ``obs-checkpoint`` will be ignored.
+  The ``--obs-checkpoint`` and ``--calibrate-checkpoint`` will check for each other's existence, and if both are used, then ``--calibrate-checkpoint`` will be prioritised and ``obs-checkpoint`` will be ignored.

 In the below example we will run ``PyFHD`` with the ``--calibrate-checkpoint`` option, which will skip the calibration and visibility step and go straight to gridding.